Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Day 3 Algiers - Djemila - Constantine

 This morning leave the city and travel through attractive hilly farming countryside to Djemila (a World Heritage Site), Arabic for 'pretty town', considered to be the most outstanding Roman site in Algeria.
 Situated 900m (2,950 ft) above sea level, Djemila, with its forum, temples, basilicas, triumphal arches and houses, is an interesting example of Roman town planning adapted to a mountain location.
-While the site itself is not one of the largest in North Africa, Djemila stands out as one of the best-preserved Roman ruins of North Africa and the adjoining museum is packed with the most amazing Roman mosaics.
+While the site itself is not one of the largest in North Africa, Djemila stands out as one of the best-preserved Roman ruins of North Africa.
+We will visit the Djemila Museum, which houses an impressive collection of Roman artifacts discovered at the archaeological site.
+There you can discover sculptures, mosaics and objects of daily life from the Roman era.
+This will give you a fascinating insight into life in Djemila during Roman times.

 We end our day in Constantine after a full day of travel and sightseeing.